I'll explain why cats don't drink much.

 The origin of the cat

 Cats are native to the deserts of North Africa.
 Deserts do not have an abundance of accessible water, which means that the animals that live there receive their fluid intake mainly through their prey.
-The rodents that cats like to eat consist of about 60-80% moisture, as much as humans.
+The rodents that cats like to eat consist of about 60-80% moisture, as much as us humans.

-So you can imagine that when we give our cats dry food or a small can of wet food, this does not contain enough drinking water to ensure that our cats stay healthy.
+You can imagine that when we give our cats dry food or a small can of wet food, this does not contain enough drinking water to ensure that our cats stay healthy.
 Cats still have that ancient instinct in them, so they drink relatively little in proportion to what they should drink.

 Additional illnesses from drinking too little